o83213/catbook-fullstack/README.md

 # catbook-fullstack

+This is a simple introduction of this app, there is a version with more detail in the folder.

 ## Introduction
   This is a social media app clone with the common features, like: creating post, leaving comment, and adding friends.
 Below are the seven main features: